DataDog/php-datadogstatsd/README.md

 The agent uses this tag to infer packets' origin, and tag their metrics accordingly.

 ## Usage

+For usage of DogStatsD metrics, the Agent must be [running and available](https://docs.datadoghq.com/developers/dogstatsd/).

 ### Metrics

 After the client is created, you can start sending custom metrics to Datadog.
 See the dedicated [Metric Submission: DogStatsD documentation](https://docs.datadoghq.com/developers/metrics/dogstatsd_metrics_submission/?tab=php) to see how to submit all supported metric types to Datadog with working code examples: